openml/openml-r/README.md

 # Deprecated

-This package is based on [mlr](https://github.com/mlr-org/mlr) which itself is considered retired due to the newer [mlr3](https://mlr3.mlr-org.com/) package.
-You can continue using this package with mlr or to access information from OpenML but we suggest to use the new mlr3 framework from now on and the related package [mlr3oml](https://github.com/mlr-org/mlr3oml) to access information from OpenML.
+This package relies on the [mlr](https://github.com/mlr-org/mlr) framework, which is now retired in favor of the newer [mlr3](https://mlr3.mlr-org.com/) framework.
+While you can still use this package with mlr or to access information from OpenML, we recommend transitioning to the mlr3 framework and use the related [mlr3oml](https://github.com/mlr-org/mlr3oml) package.

 # How to cite